Adobe 2026: What’s changed and what it means for your team

 Here’s what’s changed and why it matters.

 Adobe Express has quietly become the centre of Adobe’s universe.
-Whereas once it was viewed as an ‘additional extra’ social media app it’s Adobe main focul point and the now the place that Adobe wants everyone to start from whether you’re a beginner or experienced designer.
+Originally known as Adobe Spark it was viewed as just an freebie ‘extra’ social media app but now is Adobe main focal point and the place Adobe would like everyone to start from whether you’re a beginner or experienced designer.

 It’s no longer the “lite” version of anything.
 It’s now the place Adobe wants everyone to start from beginners to seasoned designers.